Long poem by

 It depends on what vocal cords, with which they’ve been endowed,

-They hoot, whistle, trill, and some produce a melodic, pretty sound,
+True owls hoot, whistle, trill, and can produce a melodic, pretty sound,

-But Barn owls have a raspy screech, and their sounds are quite profound-
+Barn owls have a raspy screech with sounds that are quite profound-

 The elf owl is the smallest – the size of a small sparrow bird,